Protect your account

 administrator), as well as predictable letter combinations (

-Personal data that you could have provided anywhere on the Internet: name, date of birth, passport number, etc. Even your mother's maiden name, which as much as it would seem no one knows, should not be used.
+Personal data that you could have provided anywhere online, such as name, date of birth, or passport number.
+Even your mother's maiden name isn't safe to use, even though it might seem that no one knows it.

 Ways to restore access

 If you didn't confirm your phone number when you registered your account, then your only means of protection is your security question.
 Think of your answer to the security question as yet another password that someone could guess or figure out.
 For this reason we recommend that you set up a more reliable method to restore account access when possible.